 Study Comparative Literature

-The Department of Comparative Literature is part of the School of Arts and Sciences
+The Comparative Literature program is part of the School of Arts and Sciences

 As a Comparative Literature major in the School of Arts and Sciences, you’ll have full access to a liberal arts education that spans 47 programs for undergraduates.
 You will acquire both the specialized knowledge of the field you choose to study in depth, and broad knowledge of the world from the renowned scholar-teachers at Rutgers.
 You’ll graduate ready to meet contemporary challenges in your workplace, in your hometown, and in the global community.Visit Rutgers School of Arts and Sciences Website